rocky-linux/documentation/docs/books/web_services/04-databases-servers.md

 MariaDB [(none)]> grant all privileges on NEW_DATABASE_NAME.* TO 'NEW_USER_NAME'@'localhost' identified by 'PASSWORD';
 ```

-Replace `localhost` per `%` if you want to grant access from everywhere or replace per IP adresses if you can.
+Replace `localhost` per `%` if you want to grant access from everywhere or replace per IP addresses if you can.

 You can restrict the priveleges granted.
 There are different types of permissions to offer users: